xavierchia/xavierchia.github.io/experiments.md

 My goal is to eventually make all of them publicly available but polishing them so that they are usuable by other people obviously is quite a bit of work.
 So it will take some time before I've published all of them.
 You can find all lists I already made publicly available below.

 * [70+ experiments you can try to brainstorm business ideas](https://jakobgreenfeld.gumroad.com/l/idea_tactics/)  - Different approaches work for different people.
 And the good news is that you can just try them all until you find one that works for you.
 * [130+ experiments you can run to get new customers](https://jakobgreenfeld.gumroad.com/l/get_customers) - Whenever I discover a new tactic, I add it to the spreadsheet.
-I'm consulting this spreadsheet all the time, whenever I needed fresh ideas.
+I'm consulting this spreadsheet all the time, whenever I need fresh ideas.

 Note that each of these lists is a perpetual work-in-progress.
 I'm constantly adding new experiments and update them with additional information.